paviro/MMM-FRITZ-Box-Callmonitor/README.md

 ]
 ````

+### Loading your contacts

+There are currently two different ways to get this module to displays the name of the caller, rather than the number.

+1. Load a .vcf file, for example exported contacts from your phone (see `vCard` option)
+2. Access your FRITZ!Box contacts via the TR-064 API (see `password` and `username` option)

+The latter will also load recently missed calls, which happened before you started your mirror.

 ### MMM-Callmonitor-Current-Call
 If you are interested in having a list with all active calls as well, check out [MMM-Callmonitor-Current-Call](https://github.com/paviro/MMM-Callmonitor-Current-Call).